pratik-gond/black/README.md

 - Temporary files are automatically cleaned up after processing
 - Progress is tracked and displayed during batch processing
 - The application supports various URL formats and JSON structures
+- Optimized for both local and cloud deployment

 ## Troubleshooting